wesleythorsen1/dotnet-craigslist/README.rst

 * I don't work for or have any affiliation with Craigslist.
 * This module was implemented for educational purposes.
 It should not be used for crawling or downloading data from Craigslist.
-* This project was initially based on juliomalegria's `python-craiglist <https://github.com/juliomalegria/python-craigslist>`__ project, kudos for the excellent python wrapper and starting point for this project.
+* This project was initially based on juliomalegria's `python-craigslist <https://github.com/juliomalegria/python-craigslist>`__ project, kudos for the excellent python wrapper and starting point for this project.

 Installation
 ------------

 ::

-    Install-Package dotnet-craigslist -ProjectName MyProject
+    dotnet install package dotnet-craigslist

 Classes
 -------